sadman-sakib-abesh/registration_client_admin/README.md

 <h3>step-4</h3>

-now edit the file api/index.js on line
+now edit the file api/index.js on line 50,51 and 60 set your mail address and password. after that inter this link